 An Ikat garment can be a traditional piece of clothing worn in everyday life but can also hold a lot of value and be worn during ceremonies.
 The body of a high-status person may also be wrapped in an Ikat cloth as part of the burial ritual.

 Between February and March, a traditional rite takes place barely changed for thousands of years, in which spear-wielding horsemen charge at one another attempting to knock the other off his horse.
 The display is in aid of a successful harvest and draws excited crowds.
-Although these days it is more for show, people still regularly get hurt during the ceremony as the spears used are the real thing.
+Although these days it is more for the show, people still regularly get hurt during the ceremony as the spears used are the real thing.

 Sumba island is home to thousands of megalithic sites, where large stones have been erected or placed on top of each other in a show of respect for the dead.
 The sites are of great interest to archaeologists and a major tourist attraction on the island.